gaudenisg/gaudenisg.github.io/coding-web-development.md

 layout: default
 ---

-I've been coding since 2015 (almost half my life), with a focus on web development, including website hosting.
+I've been coding for almost half my life, with a focus on web development, including website hosting.
 I post some small projects on [my Codepen profile](https://codepen.io/gaudenisg).

 In addition, I've built several websites, listed below.